ORiggs-25/Horoscope_Project/README.md

 # Horoscope_Project
-This project using the Tkinter python module, the program will prompt the user to enter the date and month of birth.
+#This project using the Tkinter python module, the program will prompt the user to enter the date and month of birth.
 Then display the zodiac sign and the characters of the sign

-Team Memberr:
+#Team Member:

-Olive
+# Olive
-Pablo
+# Pablo